kingston-hackSpace/12V_devices_with_Arduino/README.md

 This guide explains how to safely control **5–12V devices** such as motors, fans, pumps, and LED strips using an Arduino board.

 This tutorial uses an **IRLZ44N logic-level MOSFET**, which is the ideal component for this application.
 An **old-school alternative** is using a **TIP120 transistor** instead of a MOSFET but is less efficient.
-See the TIP120 tutorial [here]-pending
+See the [TIP120 tutorial here](https://github.com/kingston-hackSpace/12V_devices_with_Arduino/blob/main/TIP120.md)

 -----